-In many ways Madhya Pradesh is the perfect India holiday destination, combining some of the country's best wildlife with wonderfully unspoilt, romantic old towns.
-It feels like somewhere that the bright lights and bustle of modern India haven’t reached, and pacing yourself here is gratifyingly easy.
-Explore ancient forests to find temples dripping with decorative statues; enjoy memorable tiger encounters deep in the steaming jungle; stimulate your senses in vibrant markets; and relax in charming boutique hotels.
-The state capital of Bhopal is a pleasant surprise too.
-Rich in French heritage, this renowned ‘City of Lakes’ has, rather distinctively, been ruled by Muslim women for generations.
+In many ways, Madhya Pradesh is the perfect Indian holiday destination.
+It combines some of the country's best wildlife with unspoilt, romantic old towns, and feels like somewhere the bright lights and bustle of modern India haven’t yet reached.
+There’s also just a fraction of the visitor numbers seen in Rajasthan or Kerala.
+Find memorable tiger encounters deep in the jungle, stimulate your senses in vibrant markets, and relax in charming boutique hotels.
+The state capital of Bhopal is a pleasant surprise.
+Rich in French heritage this renowned ‘City of Lakes’ has, distinctively, been ruled by Muslim women for generations.

 Obviously there's a lot more, this is just to get you started...

 There might be better-known places in India to go in the hope of a little tiger-spotting, but the national parks of MP are perhaps best placed to offer the complete big cat experience.
 Multiple protected areas, easily linked together, offer an unbeatable chance of encountering your first tiger.
 What do Panna Reserve, Bandhavgarh and Kanha National Parks all have in common?
 Safaris by jeep, in the chill of the early morning and the languid heat of the late afternoon, with sharp-eyed naturalists on hand, and cameras at the ready.
 The differences?
 A startling variety of landscapes, from open savannah to dense forest and dramatic rocky outcrops, the other diverse wildlife of each park, and your base in rustic cottages, eco-resorts or safari-style camps.